trustcrypto/documentation-theme-jekyll/pages/mydoc/usersguide.md

 </table>

+{% include tip.html content="Need OnlyKey to fill a custom form or press special keys like Ctrl-Alt-Del?
+OnlyKey has a special mode that enables filling virtually any form or login.
+See [Sysadmin Mode](#sysadmin-mode) for more details.<br><br>
-{% include tip.html content="Before testing a configuration in your web browser it is a good idea to try it out in a text editor like notepad, just to make sure it looks right.
+Before testing a configuration in your web browser it is a good idea to try it out in a text editor like notepad, just to make sure it looks right.
 The last thing you want is to find that you accidentally are typing your password out in the wrong field and now have to change the password." %}

 {% include important.html content="***NO WEAK PASSWORDS*** - While OnlyKey makes it possible for your accounts to be more secure than remembering passwords or than using a software password manager one thing to remember is that it is up to you to use strong passwords.
 If you set your password to something like ''password1'' this is not secure, in fact we recommend using randomly generated strong passwords that cannot be guessed or cracked by a hacker." %}